 On paper, yes.
 The math checks out—and having a higher polling rate seems to be a no-brainer.
 But in reality, the difference between mice that polls at 500Hz and 1000Hz is only 1ms.
 So, unless you have superhuman eyes, you won’t notice any discernible difference between the two.

-Gamers looking for the ultimate edge might find it worthwhile to shave off that 1ms and go 8000Hz, but for most gamers 1000Hz is plenty fast.
+Gamers looking for the ultimate edge might find it worthwhile to shave off that 1ms and go 8000Hz, but for most gamers 1000Hz is plenty fast and the difference in 1ms doesn’t translate to better gameplay.

 It’s been found that high polling rates of 1000Hz or more tend to put a heavier load on the CPU. in reality, this load is minuscule compared to what modern processors are built to handle, and should not affect most systems.
 But those who are still rocking older CPUs might face issues when using mice with super high polling rates.
 In their case, sticking to a simple middle ground would be much better.